-(k) NONACCEPTANCE OF COUNCIL RECOMMENDATIONS.-If any Federal or State agency does not accept a recommendation made by the Council pursuant to subsection (i) or (j), such agency, within thirty days of receipt of the recommendation, shall inform the Council, in writing, of its reason for such action.
+(k) NONACCEPTANCE OF COUNCIL RECOMMENDATIONS. - If any Federal or State agency does not accept a recommendation made by the Council pursuant to subsection (i) or (]), such agency, within thirty days of receipt of the recommendation, shall inform the Council, in writing, of its reason for such action.

-(1) TERMINATION.-Unless extended by the Congress, the Council shall terminate ten years after the date of enactment of this Act.
-No later than one year prior to its termination date, the Cochairmen shall submit in writing to the Congress a report on the accomplishments of the Council together with their recommendations as to extended or any other should be recommendations for legislation or other action which they determine should be taken following termination of the Council to continue carrying out the purposes for which the Council was established.
+(1) TERMINATION.- Unless extended by the Congress, the Council shall terminate ten years after the date of enactment of this Act.
+No to later than one year prior to its termination date, the Cochairmen shall submit in writing to the Congress a report on the accomplishments of the Council together with their recommendations as to whether the Council should be extended or any other recommendations tions for legislation or other action which they determine should be taken following termination of the Council to continue carrying out the purposes for which the Council was established.